 Whether you’re providing supplemental calcium via eggshells, oyster shells, or both, there are a few important health considerations you need to know about!

 First things first.
 Chickens should not be provided additional calcium until they’ve “come into lay” – that is, have begun to lay eggs, or are damn near ready to.
 Introducing excess calcium prematurely can actually harm young chickens and cause kidney damage.
 We generally put out eggshells after one of our young chickens begins to lay, even if the others that are the same age haven’t started yet.
+You could also begin to offer calcium when your girls start to exhibit the telltale signs that eggs are on the way.

 As they mature, chickens need slightly less protein and a bit more calcium.
 If you pay attention to their labels, you’ll see this reflected in the content of their various stages of feed: chick or “starter”, grower, and layer feeds.
 Their food is formulated and adjusted accordingly.
 Thus, laying hens should always be fed a “layer” feed.
 If you are curious, we feed our chickens this organic layer feed by Scratch and Peck.